-Because Cisco Extension Mobility is an application designed to accompany Cisco Unified CallManager, all necessary Cisco Extension Mobility service API components get installed with the standard Cisco Unified CallManager installation.
+Cisco Extension Mobility is an application designed to accompany Cisco CallManager.
+As such, all necessary Cisco Extension Mobility service API components get installed with the standard Cisco CallManager installation.

-To use Cisco Extension Mobility, create a device profile for the user that is logging in and for the target device.
+To use Cisco Extension Mobility, create a device profile for the user logging in and for the target device.